saumel-dev/saumel-dev/README.md

 - 🚀 I’m a passionate programmer and problem solver who loves building things with code.
 - 💻 Currently learning Full Stack Web Development and exploring modern technologies.
 - 🧠 I enjoy solving algorithmic challenges and constantly improving my data structures & problem-solving skills.
-- 🏆 My goal is to become an expert competitive programmer and eventually work as a Software Engineer at a top tech company.
+- 🏆 My goal is to become an expert competitive programmer and work as a Software Engineer at a top tech company.